 “Mum, Dad, I am going on tour as a Stomp performer”. probably one of the best phone calls that I ever made.

-I performed with Stomp for 18 months travelling the world and living the dream.
+I performed with Stomp for 18 months traveling the world and living the dream.
 It was five star all the way and a lifestyle which whilst amazing in so many ways.
-Paris, Geova, Naples, Milan, Berlin, Bremen, Munich, Frankfurt, Zurich, Vienna, New york, Sydney and more.
+Paris, Genova, Naples, Milan, Berlin, Bremen, Munich, Frankfurt, Zurich, Vienna, New York, Sydney and more.
 The life was fast and furious and we were treated like rock stars everywhere we went.
 Every City knew that we were coming and everyone it seemed wanted to take us out for posh dinners or motor boat rides, ( although our meal with Mayor of Zurich gave most of the cast food poisoning).
-There were countless newspapers interviews and photoshoots, T.V appearances and to top it all, an 8 page spread in italian Vogue magazine.
+There were countless newspapers interviews and photo shoots, T.V appearances and to top it all, an 8 page spread in Italian Vogue magazine.

 The lifestyle may have been fabulous, but we certainly earned it as the show was incredibly demanding on the body and mind.
 The cast was small as there are only 8 performers on stage and 4 understudies who would give us the occasional night off.
 It was quite normal for us to do 8 shows in a week.
 That would be every night except Mondays and two on a Saturday and Sunday.
 By the time I left the show, I had cracked ribs, torn hamstrings and split cartilage in my left knee.
 It was time for something kinder.

-ly especially as the impact that I have is so clear and positive.
-As a performer I found that you are quite removed from your audience, mostly not even seeing through the glare of the lights.
-And whilst the applause is a sound that never gets old, to watch a class of children go from 0 -10 in ability and confidence all in one go, is fulfilling in a way that is for me equal to sound of an auditorium full of applause.
+I enjoy teaching immensely, especially as the impact that I have, is so clear and positive.
+As a performer, I found that you are quite removed from your audience, mostly not even seeing through the glare of the lights.
+And whilst the applause is a sound that never gets old, to watch a class of children go from 0 -10 in ability and confidence all in one go, is fulfilling in a way that is for me equal to the sound of an auditorium full of applause.